With the revolution of Televisions, the screens have become flat. The initial screens were of Cathode Ray Tube TV which was heavy and bulky.

 What is a Flat Screen?

-A flat-screen is known as a Flat Panel Display or FPD.
-It is an electronic display device that is used in various domains like the computer, entertainment, electronic devices, transportation and industrial equipment, medical equipment, and others.
+A flat screen is known as a Flat Panel Display or FPD.
+It is an electronic display device used in various domains like computers, entertainment, electronic devices, transportation and industrial equipment, medical equipment, and others.

 The screen has various portability advantages because of its low power consumption and lightweight models.

 The thickness of the flat screen is less than 10 cm.
-They are available in two display categories are either static or volatile displays.
+They are available in two display categories eit, her static and volatile displays.

-The static display has bistable color states which retain the picture even when the power is off while the volatile display has pixels that are periodically refreshed and shows the image on the screen only when the power is on.
+The static display has bistable colour states which retain the picture even when the power is off, At the same time, the volatile production has pixels that are periodically refreshed and shows the image on the screen only when the emphasis is on.

 The flat-screen can provide a resolution of 1080p and even 4K resolution.
-Some flat screens can even have additional video input which is known as a multi-functional monitor or MFM.
+Some flat screens can even have additional video input, a multi-functional monitor or MFM.

 The flat-screen can Be classified into various types like Liquid Crystal Display or LCD, LED-LCD, Electroluminescent panel or ELD, Organic light-emitting diode or OLED, and Quantum-dot light-emitting diode or QLED.

-Due to the exclusion of the CRT technology, the models are flat and lightweight.
+Due to the exclusion of CRT technology, the models are flat and lightweight.
 The life span of flat screens is about 50,000 – 100,000 hours.
-It does not have a wide-angle and supports viewing angles up to 165°.
+It does not have a wide angle and supports viewing grades up to 165°.

 The pictures which are viewed from the side can suffer.
 The screen type has its backlight also.